nmkha16/AssaultCube-RE/README.md

 # AssaultCube-Hack
 My journey to reverse engineering and writing cheat.
 I will try to update as my journey goes on!

+# DISCLAIMER
+**I do not tolerate any kind of cheating in multiplayer game to gain advantages over other players.
+This program is made for purely education purpose.**

+# Note
 **Cheats only works for _AssaultCube v1.2.0.2_, offset may changes in other versions.**

 ## Reverse Engineer to find offset